NREL/docker-openstudio/README.md

-If gem dependencies are required as part of the CLI outside of those [packed with OpenStudio](https://github.com/NREL/OpenStudio/blob/develop/dependencies/ruby/Gemfile) please contact Kyle Benne, Ry Horsey, and Dan Macumber at their NREL email addresses.
+If gem dependencies are required as part of the CLI outside of those [packed with OpenStudio](https://github.com/NREL/OpenStudio/blob/develop/dependencies/ruby/Gemfile) please contact Kyle Benne, Tim Coleman, or Nicholas Long at their NREL email addresses.

 # Issues